-2020 2019
+2021 2020

 £000 £000

-Contracted for, but not provided in the financial statements 294 1,929
+Contracted for, but not provided in the financial statements 0 294

-The school has entered into contracts to facilitate the expansion of the school in September 2019.
+The school has entered into contracts to facilitate the expansion of the school in September 2020.
 As costs are incurred the school has received an undertaking that these will be reimbursed by Southend Borough Council.
-The project is expected to total £4,400,000 and the commitment is based on this price less that already expended.
+The project was for a total of £4,400,000 and the commitment was based on this price less that already expended.
+The project was completed in the year to August 2021